-- Start by cutting the carrot, pepper and chicken breast into small cubes (8mm)
+- Start by cutting the carrot, pepper, leek and chicken breast into small cubes.

-- In a pan add a bit of olive oil and cook the diced carrot and pepper for 2 minutes, medium high heat
+- In a pan, add a bit of olive oil and cook the leek, carrot and pepper for 2 minutes at medium high heat until al dente.

-- Add the chicken dices and the green peas and cook until hot (1-2 more minutes)
+- Add the chicken and the green peas and cook until warm (1-2 more minutes).

-- Add the butter, let melt and add the flour on top and mix, let cook for 1 minutes until the flour is cooking
+- Add the 4 tbsp of olive oil, then the flour and mix, let it cook for 1-2 minutes until the flour is cooking (nutty smell).

-- Add the cold milk all at once and season with nutmeg, salt and pepper (plus estragon, thyme or any herbs you’d like), still on medium high heat
+- Add the cold milk all at once and season with nutmeg, salt and pepper (plus estragon, thyme), still on medium high heat.

-- Keep whisking until the liquid becomes thick (takes about 1-2 minute)
+- Keep on whisking until the liquid becomes thick.

 - Check the seasoning and reserve the chicken mixture

-- During that time, clean up the courgettes and cut the top part, with the help of a round scoop take out the inside of the zucchini gently, salt and pepper the inside (keep the inside for a soup, salad or add some small pieces to the chicken mix)
+- During that time, clean up the courgettes and cut the top part, with the help of a round scoop take out the inside of the zucchini gently, add salt and pepper.